Skip to main content

 When did Greener Days become Greener Nights?

-Octopus Energy rebranded the scheme in September 2025, making the name better reflect its focus on overnight charging between 11PM and 6AM
+Octopus Energy made the change in September 2025, aligning the name with the overnight charging window (11PM–6AM).

 How do I sign up for Greener Nights?

 Log in to your Octopus Energy account and visit the Greener Nights page.
-You’ll need a smart meter with half-hourly readings enabled, be on the Intelligent Octopus tariff, and not already enrolled in PowerUps.
-Once registered, your forecast will appear in your account within a few days.
+If you’re on the Intelligent Octopus Go tariff and have half-hourly readings enabled, you can register in a few clicks.
+Your forecast will appear in your account within a few days.

 Referral information and free credit offer